¶¶Òõpro

 Foundations Courses

 Foundational courses may vary depending on the student’s background and ministerial situation.
 For students involved in social ministries, courses in philosophical and theological ethics provide the normal starting point, but other ministerial situations might, for example, call for courses in the philosophy of human nature, philosophy of religion, theological doctrine, and/or Biblical interpretation.
-Course level depends on the student’s previous educational background and, in some cases, prerequisites might be necessary.
-Selection of appropriate foundational courses is made with the approval of the dean, in view of the student’s ministerial situation.
+Course level depends on the student’s educational background and, in some cases, prerequisites might be necessary.
+Selection of appropriate foundational courses is made with the dean's approval, in view of the student’s ministerial situation.

 Electives

-Electives are chosen to provide important background for the student’s envisioned capstone project.
+Electives provide important background for the student’s envisioned capstone project.
 Capstone electives may be selected from any discipline that promises to aid the student’s reflection on his or her capstone topic.

 PHILÌý3360Medical Ethics3